gkigiermo/AIDL21-SAGAN/DC-SN-GAN/README.md

 ### SNGAN

 This gan is identical to DCGAN but implements _Spectral Normalization_ to deal with the issue of exploding gradients in the _Discriminator_.
-This implementation will be explained later on with more detail.
+This implementation will be explained later on and in the main repository README with more detail.

 ### 128x128 & 256x256 image generation